Menu

 A new section for self-driving vehicles has been added to the Highway Code

-From the 1st of July 2022, new rules on the use of self-driving vehicles in Great Britain have come into force.
-The changes are included in a new section in The Highway Code.
-Currently only vehicles with advanced driver assistance systems are available in the UK.
-No vehicles in Great Britain have been classed as… Continue reading A new section for self-driving vehicles has been added to the Highway Code
+From 1 July 2022, rules covering the use of self-driving vehicles in Great Britain officially came into force, with the changes set out in a dedicated section of the Highway Code.
+This update is not only about new technology but also about preparing drivers, insurers, and manufacturers for how it will be used safely on… Continue reading A new section for self-driving vehicles has been added to the Highway Code

 Corporate Criminal Liability